giancosta86/Aurora/README.md

 **generatePom**: creates a Maven POM under **build/mavenTemp**

-**generateJavaVersionCheckScripts**: creates scripts for ensuring the required Java version (if declared in the project settings) is installed when running the application artifact
+**generateCustomStartupScripts**: creates custom startup scripts for running the app using a suitable Java version

 **setupScaladoc**: provides configuration in order to prevent a few warnings issued by Scaladoc